 Kent may be known as the Garden of England, but its coastline can also hold its own and constantly beaches are awarded the Blue Flag.
 The white chalk cliffs provide photogenic backdrops at a few beaches, notably Botany and Joss Bay, but most of these hardy strands are not classic golden strands.

 What they lack in postcard good looks, however, they make up for in character and atmosphere, while the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
 To cater for weekending Londoners, a restaurant culture is emerging alongside the new wave of boutique hotels.
-The opening in 2011 of the Turner Contemporary in Margate, Tracey Emin’s hometown, should cement the Kent coast’s status as a fashionable destination.
+The Turner Contemporary in Margate, Tracey Emin’s hometown, cements the Kent coast’s status as a fashionable destination.

 A hidden cove and former smugglers’ haunt, Botany Bay takes its name from the Australian penal colony.
 Situated on Kent’s eastern tip (near Broadstairs), it is backed by white cliffs and chalk stacks, but despite its dramatic scenery it’s safe for swimming and has inviting rock pools.
 It also has a Blue Flag award and is popular with families.
 Popular, yet quiet, this sandy bay is approximately 200 meters long.
 Facilities include lifeguards, cafe, public house near by, toilets and disabled access to beach.
 At low tide you can walk south to Joss Bay, Kent’s best surfing beach.
-Find out more details about this beach here.
+Find out more details Botany Bay beach here.